 Feel the way you're meant to feel...

-Zero Gravity
+Near Zero Gravity

 1600 pounds of Epsom salt in the water allows you to float effortlessly.

-Water is Skin Temperature
+Water is Skin Temp

 You lose track of where your body ends and the water begins.